Stunning Before & After Photos

 For both children and adults, prerequisites for the surgery also include good overall physical health, which is essential.
 It’s also critical that otoplasty patients understand the risks involved with surgery and have balanced and realistic expectations when it comes to the results.

-Essentially, patients have three choices when it comes to cosmetic ear surgery:
+Essentially, patients have three surgical technique choices when it comes to cosmetic ear surgery:

-Also known as ear pinning, this procedure is quite common.
+Also known as ear pinning surgery, this procedure is quite common.
 It is performed for individuals who may have ears that stick out far from the head.
 The goal is to bring the ears closer to the head by making small incisions behind the ears and folding in the skin.

 Some individuals may struggle with ears that are excessively large.
 Ear reduction surgery reduces the ears’ size by removing excess skin or cartilage.
 This surgery is also referred to as macrotia treatment.